Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 - Coastal Carolina's games this year have hit the over on two of five set point totals (40%).

-- Coastal Carolina is 4-1 against the spread and 6-0 overall in games when it records more than 23.5 points.
+- When Coastal Carolina records more than 23.5 points, it is 4-1 against the spread and 6-0 overall.

-- When Coastal Carolina picks up more than 379.8 yards, the team is 4-1 against the spread and 6-0 overall.
+- When Coastal Carolina picks up over 379.8 yards, the team is 4-1 against the spread and 6-0 overall.

 - The Chanticleers have turned the ball over three times this season, five fewer than the Mountaineers have forced (8).